aragajaga/smol/README.md

 ## License

-Ladybird is licensed under a 2-clause BSD license.
+Smol is licensed under a 2-clause BSD license.